Allan Sydney Lewis

 - Born December 12, 1941 in Colon, Colon, Panama

-Allan Lewis was used almost excusively as a pinch runner.
+Allan Lewis was used almost exclusively as a pinch runner during his major league career.
 He had only 31 plate appearances in 156 games, making him one of only seven non-pitchers to have played over 100 games and have more games played than plate appearances.
 He stole 44 bases over 6 seasons with the Kansas City and Oakland Athletics.
 He hit his one career home run on September 27, 1970 off the Angels' Greg Garrett.

 Lewis was the first of a series of speedsters that Athletics' owner Charles Finley employed during his reign.
 The colorful owner was convinced that speed was an untapped key to winning ballgames, and would always place one or more pinch running specialist on his teams' roster.
 The fact that the Athletics were highly successful starting with a division title in 1971 meant that Finley was never disabused of his notion.